Pravin Amre: Domestic career

+Amre was coached by Ramakant Achrekar, who was also the coach of Sachin Tendulkar and Vinod Kambli.
+Achrekar once famously claimed that he would be a better batsman than even Sachin.
 At the domestic level, Amre played for various teams such as Mumbai, Railways, Rajasthan and Bengal, while also playing in South Africa for Boland.
-His score of 246 for Rest of India against Bengal remains the highest score by any batsman in the Irani Trophy.
-His coach, Ramakant Achrekar, who was also the coach of Sachin Tendulkar, had once famously claimed that he would be a better batsman than even Sachin.
+His score of 246 for Rest of India against Bengal in the 1990–91 Irani Cup was the highest individual score by a batsman until Murali Vijay broke it in the 2012–13 Irani Cup.

 International career

 Amre made his One Day International (ODI) debut against South Africa at Kolkata on 10 November 1991, scoring a 55 off 74 balls.
 His Test debut came against the same team at Durban, scoring a century which was incidentally his highest score in tests.
 In the event, he became the ninth India player to achieve this feat.
 Pravin Amre's highest ODI score also came against South Africa when he scored an unbeaten 84 from 98 balls to lead India to victory in the 7th one day of the 1992 ODI series.